The National Building and Construction Awards raise £4,372, as industry awards return

-CRASH charity honoured the generosity and loyalty of their Patron companies at the Annual Patrons’ Reception & Above and Beyond Awards on Thursday 6th September 2018.
+CRASH Charity honoured the generosity and loyalty of their Patron Partners at the Annual Patrons’ Reception & Above and Beyond Awards on Wednesday 26th June 2019 in London.

 The ceremony brought together senior representatives from the construction and property industry who have all given valuable time and resource to support CRASH.

-The evening was generously sponsored by UBM, 8build, BAM Construct UK and Recticel.
+The evening was generously sponsored by AECOM and BAM Construct UK.

 Above and Beyond Awards

-CRASH Patron company Knauf received recognition of their 20 year commitment to CRASH as a Patron; AECOM and Argent for their 15 year commitment; and Bauder and Hilti for their 10 year commitment.
+CRASH Patron Partner British Gypsum received recognition of their 25 year commitment to CRASH as a founding Patron; Hanson and Galliford Try for their 20 year commitment; ACO Technologies for their 15 year commitment and RedSky IT for their 10 year commitment.

-CRASH Patrons Taylor Wimpey, A-Plant and Morrisroe received awards for their outstanding contributions of fundraising and free of charge materials and professional expertise.
+CRASH Patrons Murphy, Bauder and Arcadis received awards for their outstanding contributions in the areas of fundraising, free of charge construction products and professional expertise.

 Please see below the photographs from the event.
 If you use the photos please credit Mike O’Dwyer: http://www.mikeodwyer.co.uk/